product & services

 Worn Electrical Contact Compression Coil Springs

-In this picture below you'll notice six coil springs at the top of the picture and one at the bottom center.
-The six on top are actual springs removed from switches that have been restored.
+In the picture below, The six coil springs on top are actual springs removed from switches that have been restored.
 Notice the effects of time and wear.
 The center spring on the bottom is brand new.
 The new spring has been designed with the correct compression rating to last another 35 years.

 Internal Electrical Contact Rollers

 There are five internal contact rollers in the Tbird switch and six in the Lincoln switch.
 Most of the switches that are sent in to restore are missing a number of these rollers or over time the rollers have become distorted.
 We have brand new rollers available to replace missing or defective rollers.
 Pictured below is a sampling of defective rollers with two new rollers pictured at the bottom.

 A sampling of new contact electrical rollers is pictured below